Jump to content

 From FuturePath

 This skill encompasses several categories, each of them treated as a separate skill: Craft (chemical), Craft (electronic), Craft (mechanical), Craft (pharmaceutical), Craft (structural).
-Each of these skills are also Rank Dependent.
+Each of these skills is also Rank Dependent.
 Some items require a certain rank or higher in a Crafting skill.
-Also in order to make Masterworked items you need a rank of 3 or higher in a Craft skill.
+Also, in order to make Masterworked items, you need a rank of 3 or higher in a Craft skill.

 Summary: Crafting allows players to repair and make items.
 Crafting an item requires crafting materials.
 The amount of materials is based on the price.
-You need 1/3rd the cost of the price of the actual item in materials.
+You need 1/3rd of the cost of the actual item in materials.
 This is called the Bill of Materials.
 The crafting skill needed to craft an item is noted by the item.
 For Weapons it is by default Mechanical, Armor it is Structural, and for General Equipment it is listed at the top of each category.
-To repair an item you need a craft rank of 1.
-To make an item you need a craft rank of 2.
-To masterwork an item you need a craft rank of 3.
-For every extra bonus you wish you add to an item you will need another rank over 3.
+To repair an item, you need a craft rank of 1.
+To make an item, you need a craft rank of 2.
+To masterwork an item, you need a craft rank of 3.
+For every extra bonus you wish to add to an item, you will need another rank over 3.
 Materworked items require advanced crafting materials.
-Which cost 3 times as much as normal materials and are harder to find.
+These cost 3 times as much as normal materials and are harder to find.

-:Note: Crafting in most fantasy themed pen and paper games have a large list of crafting skills which include things such as visual art, and writing.
-This is in world where not every person is educated and literate.
-Where artisans have specialized crafts that take 1/2 a life time to learn and the other half to train a successor.
-However modern civilizations likely have there kids learn most of those things in schools.
+:Note: Crafting in most fantasy-themed pen and paper games has a large list of crafting skills, which include things such as visual art and writing.
+This is a world where not everyone is educated or literate.
+Where artisans have specialized crafts that take 1/2 a lifetime to learn and the other half to train a successor.
+However, modern civilizations likely have their kids learn most of those things in schools.
 So in this universe Crafting is focused strictly on creating and repairing useful equipment and ships/houses etc...
-For advanced writing of manuscripts, art work and so on pick a profession.
+For advanced writing of manuscripts, artwork, and so on, pick a profession.

 Checks/Actions